MhtChawla/swiper-cum-carousel/README.md

 'npm i swiper-cum-carousel --save'

-# Import
+# Use

 import { SwiperCumCarousel } from 'SwiperCumCarousel'

-# Use
+..
 <SwiperCumCarousel>
+..two or more children
+</SwiperCumCarousel>
 ..
-</SwiperCumCarousel>

 # Props